Less is more

 “What I eat, I have to eat it all.
 I can’t leave little bits.
 You have to compost everything, so you become more mindful about everything you consume.
 You can’t just throw things away and go and get a bag of groceries.
 Once you switch, you begin to realize the benefits.
 There are so many rewards.
 What people may see as a sacrifice is rewarding for me.”

 Now that the research is done, the house is built and the hearth is warm, Lustado is ready to share the knowledge and the lifestyle.
-As an architect, her tiny-house experience has differed from other more typical tiny housers.
-Her rigorous attention to detail in the design and functionality of her home could take tiny-house building to a new level while tiny-house building has brought a new perspective to her work.
+As a designer, her tiny-house experience has differed from other more typical tiny housers.
+Her rigorous attention to detail in the functionality of her home could take tiny-house building to a new level while tiny-house building has brought a new perspective to her work.
 Now when she designs a structure, she understands first-hand the construction aspects of it.
 She has a fully rounded skill set to bring to the table as well as a more developed empathy for her clients.
 Going forward, she’d like to make professional, sustainable design not only affordable but the dominant paradigm in home building.
 The tiny house, she says is not a novelty, nor is it a passing trend.
 “It’s not a marketing thing, it’s not a fad.
 It’s meaningful and it makes sense.”